Location – Guatemala

-Since 1985, Sister Judy has moved her ministry to Guatemala, where she lived among the Quiche peoples as they labored as subsistence farmers.
+In1985, Sister Judy moved her ministry to Guatemala, where she lived with the Quiche peoples as they labored as subsistence farmers.
 Sister Judy learned their local language and helped them celebrate their Mayan heritage.

-Sister Judy’s present ministry is an outgrowth of the November 1993 diocesan assembly in San Marcos, Guatemala, when the bishop spoke of the urgent need for Sisters to do pastoral work with the women in the diocese, especially in the rural areas.
+As a result of the November 1993 diocesan assembly in San Marcos, Guatemala, when the bishop spoke of the urgent need for Sisters to do pastoral work with the women in the diocese, especially in the rural areas, Sister Judy’s ministry was an outgrowth.

-Along with four other Maryknoll Sisters who work there, Sister Judy coordinates projects and workshops so Guatemalans can work on a community level and bridge discriminatory attitudes.
-Workshops on domestic violence, alcoholism, HIV/AIDS, gender issues and ecology, along with Bible studies and literacy, help adults respond to problems that have become rampant in Guatemalan society.
+Along with four other Maryknoll Sisters who work there, Sister Judy coordinated projects and workshops so Guatemalans could work on a community level and bridge discriminatory attitudes.
+Workshops on domestic violence, alcoholism, HIV/AIDS, gender issues and ecology, along with Bible studies and literacy, helped adults respond to problems that had become rampant in Guatemalan society.

-With a master’s degree in anthropology, Sister Judy can more than just appreciate the cultures of these indigenous peoples.
-She has also helped local Guatemalans earn their own income through home-grown businesses that sell and market fruits and vegetables, candles and soaps, and a variety of woven products.
+With a master’s degree in anthropology, Sister Judy was able to more than just appreciate the cultures of these indigenous peoples.
+She had also helped local Guatemalans earn their own income through home-grown businesses that sold and marketed fruits and vegetables, candles and soaps, and a variety of woven products.